 Borrowing With Peer-to-Peer Loans: How it Works

-Peer to peer (P2P) lending is an option for borrowing from individuals without using a traditional bank or credit union.
-If you need a loan, it’s worth evaluating P2P lenders as you shop around.
-Especially if you have good credit, P2P loan rates can be surprisingly low.
-Even with less-than-perfect credit, you may get approved for an affordable loan with these online lenders.
+Peer to peer (P2P) lending is an option for borrowing without using a traditional bank or credit union.
+If you’re in the market for a loan, it’s worth evaluating P2P lenders as you shop around.
+P2P loan rates can be surprisingly low, especially if your credit scores are good, and the application process may be easier than what you’d experience when borrowing from a bank.
+Even with less-than-perfect credit, you can potentially get approved for an affordable loan with these online lenders.

 What Is P2P Borrowing?